9 Proven Techniques To Get Free Construction Leads

-If your audio that you recorded from your webinar is decent then creating a podcast from your webinar is an easy and cost effective way to take advantage of the time already spent and to reach a broader market.
+If the audio that you recorded from your webinar is decent then creating a podcast from your webinar is an easy and cost-effective way to take advantage of the time already spent and to reach a broader market.
 Kill two birds with one stone.
 (Is there a kinder, gentler way to say that?)

 There are free online tools available to help you extract audio content from your webinar.
 You can share the content with people who attended your webinar and advertise it on your website as a means of attracting new leads.